The British Polygraph Society (BPS)

 The British Polygraph Society (BPS) official website

-Our website exists to provide the members of BPS and the general public with expert, up to date information related to polygraph science and its practice.
-Our service is available to anyone who has an interest in the industry whether for personal or professional purposes.
+The British Polygraph Society (BPS) provides both members and the public with expert, up-to-date information on polygraph science and its professional application.
+Our services are open to anyone with an interest in the field, whether for personal or professional purposes.

-Dedicated to establishing and maintaining the optimum standards of ethical and professional behaviour we set the bar high for membership.
-With integrity comes respectability and the BPS enjoys an enviable reputation within the UK polygraph sphere for these and many other qualities.
+Dedicated to the highest standards of ethical and professional practice, the BPS sets rigorous requirements for membership.
+With integrity comes respect, and our Society has earned a strong reputation within the UK polygraph community for professionalism, credibility, and trustworthiness.

 Mission and Objectives

-• Promote Best Practices: Establish and maintain high standards for polygraph testing in the UK, ensuring ethical and professional conduct across the industry.
+• Promote Best Practices: Set and maintain the highest standards of ethical and professional polygraph testing in the UK.

-• Support Member Development: Provide ongoing training, resources, and opportunities for professional growth to help members stay current with advancements in polygraph science.
+• Support Member Development: Provide training, resources, and professional growth opportunities to keep members current with scientific advancements.

-• Enhance Public Trust: Protect the public interest by ensuring that polygraph examinations are conducted with accuracy, integrity, and transparency.
+• Enhance Public Trust: Safeguard the public by ensuring examinations are conducted with transparency, accuracy, and integrity.

-• Encourage Collaboration: Foster partnerships with law enforcement, legal professionals, and other stakeholders to promote the responsible use of polygraph testing.
+• Encourage Collaboration: Work with law enforcement, legal professionals, and other stakeholders to promote the responsible use of polygraph testing.

-• Advance Research: Support and contribute to scientific research in psychophysiological detection of deception, improving techniques and methodologies.
+• Advance Research: Contribute to scientific progress in psychophysiological detection of deception, improving methods and techniques.

-• Global Engagement: Collaborate with international polygraph associations to share knowledge, align standards, and learn from global best practices.
+• Global Engagement: Partner with international associations to share knowledge, align standards, and benefit from global expertise.

-• Ensure Accountability: Regularly review and update our Code of Ethics and Standards of Practice to reflect the evolving needs of the industry and society.
+• Ensure Accountability: Regularly review and update our Code of Ethics and Standards of Practice to reflect the evolving needs of society and the profession.

-At the British Polygraph Society, we are committed to advancing the science of truth and maintaining the trust of the public and our members.
-Explore our website to learn more about our work, standards, and how we can assist you.
+At the British Polygraph Society, our mission is to advance the science of truth while upholding the trust of both the public and our members.
+Explore our website to learn more about our standards, research, and how we support the responsible practice of polygraph testing.

-The British Polygraph Society (BPS) is a professional and independent polygraph association in the UK, dedicated to upholding the ethical integrity of polygraph science and testing.
+The British Polygraph Society (BPS) is an independent professional association in the UK, committed to upholding the highest ethical standards in polygraph science and testing.

-Our society attracts highly trained, qualified, and accredited polygraph examiners, professionals in the deception detection industry, and private individuals with an interest in truth verification.
+Our Society brings together accredited polygraph examiners, specialists in deception detection, and individuals with a professional interest in truth verification.

-All our members are committed to delivering reliable and accurate polygraph examinations while adhering to the highest ethical, professional, and moral standards.
-As the only association offering approved advanced training, we ensure our members remain at the forefront of the field.
+Every member is dedicated to conducting accurate and reliable polygraph examinations while maintaining strict ethical, professional, and moral standards.
+As the only UK association providing approved advanced training, the BPS ensures its members remain leaders at the forefront of the industry.

 Norfolk Police like many others before them are creating a polygraph department for the management of sex offenders in the community, we now have many Government examiners working throughout the UK, the advert from the Norfolk Police Force page is below.